HeyGen x Autohive | AI Agents for Creating Avatar Videos

 HeyGen x Autohive

-Autohive agents handle your business work.
-Now they can handle your video work too.
+Autohive agents manage your business work.
+Now they can manage your video work as well.
 Enable HeyGen as an agent capability and your AI teammates can generate avatar videos, create photo avatars, and produce on-brand content.

-You do not configure API calls or write JSON.
-You tell the agent what you need in plain English.
-It works out which HeyGen tool to use, calls it, and returns the finished video link into your workspace ready to embed in an email, drop into a CRM, or share with a customer.
+You do not need to configure API calls or write JSON.
+You simply tell the agent what you need in plain English.
+It works out which HeyGen tool to use, runs it, and then brings the finished video link into your workspace, ready to embed in an email, add to a CRM, or share with a customer.

 “Create a 45-second product update video for enterprise customers.
-Use the exec avatar, professional tone, English.”
+Use the executive avatar, maintain a professional tone, English.”

 Connect HeyGen to your Autohive workspace

-In Autohive, navigate to Your profile → Connections or Manage workspace.
+In Autohive, go to Your profile → Connections or Manage workspace.
 Find the HeyGen integration card and click Connect.
-You'll be prompted to authorise with your HeyGen API key from Settings → API in HeyGen.
+You will be prompted to authorise with your HeyGen API key from Settings → API in HeyGen.

 Open an agent and enable HeyGen

 Open any existing agent and go to Agent settings → Add capabilities.
-Toggle on the HeyGen capability.
-You can choose which individual HeyGen tools that agent has access to, or enable them all at once.
+Switch on the HeyGen capability.
+You can choose which individual HeyGen tools that agent can access, or enable all of them at once.

-No configuration beyond that.
-Start a conversation with the agent and describe the video you need, such as avatar style, tone, language, script direction.
+No extra configuration needed after that.
+Start a conversation with the agent and describe the video you need, such as avatar style, tone, language, and script direction.
 The agent selects the right HeyGen tools and carries out the request for you.

 Use it in workflows and scheduled tasks

-Beyond direct conversation, add HeyGen steps to Autohive Workflows and Scheduled Tasks so video generation can run automatically as part of your existing business automations without a manual trigger.
+Beyond direct conversation, add HeyGen steps to Autohive Workflows and Scheduled Tasks so video generation can run automatically as part of your existing business automations, without needing a manual trigger.

 What your agents can do with HeyGen

-Turn on the capability once per agent and every tool below becomes available through natural language in conversations, scheduled workflows, and automated tasks.
+Enable this capability once for each agent, and every tool listed below becomes available through natural language in conversations, scheduled workflows, and automated tasks.

 Create avatar videos

-Generate professional multi-scene avatar videos with bespoke text, backgrounds, voiceovers, and overlays from a simple instruction to your agent.
+Generate professional multi-scene avatar videos with custom text, backgrounds, voice-overs, and overlays from a simple instruction given to your agent.

 Generate photo avatar videos

-Create a talking video from a single photo with customisable age, gender, ethnicity, pose and style.
-No recording needed.
+Create a talking video from a single photo with customisable age, gender, ethnicity, pose, and style.
+No recording required.

 Browse and select avatars

-List all available stock and bespoke avatars in your HeyGen account, retrieve details and preview URLs, and let the agent choose the right one for the job.
+List all available stock and custom avatars in your HeyGen account, retrieve details and preview URLs, and let the agent select the most suitable one for the task.

 Access hundreds of voices

-Browse voices by language, gender, age, and emotion, including regional accents and locales, so your agent selects the most appropriate voice for each video automatically.
+Browse voices by language, gender, age, and emotion, including regional accents and locales, so your agent automatically selects the most suitable voice for each video.

 Track and retrieve completed videos

-Check rendering progress and retrieve download URLs when complete.
-Usable as a follow-on step in any workflow that needs to pass a video link to another tool.
+Check the rendering progress and retrieve download URLs once it is complete.
+You can use this as a follow-up step in any workflow that needs to pass a video link to another tool.

-Discover available language locales and regional accents to generate videos in the right language variant for any audience from a single agent instruction.
+Explore available language locales and regional accents to generate videos in the appropriate language variant for any audience, all from a single agent instruction.

-Work that used to end with '…and then someone needs to record a video' no longer hits that wall.
-The agent takes it all the way through to a finished video link.
+Work that used to end with "…and then someone needs to record a video" no longer stops there.
+The agent now takes it all the way through to a finished video link.

 Automated content repurposing

-An agent transcribes a podcast, writes a summary, and then produces an avatar-narrated video version, turning one piece of content into multiple formats without any human steps in between.
+An agent transcribes a podcast, writes a summary, and then produces an avatar-narrated video version, turning one piece of content into multiple formats without any manual steps in between.

 Personalised sales outreach